rasim321/Photo-Masher/README.md

 [photo-masher.xyz](www.photo-masher.xyz)

-AI made art has been a recent fascination for me and I wanted to make it easier for people to make use of algorithms like StyleGan.
+AI made art has been a recent fascination for me and I wanted to make it easier for people to make use of models like StyleGan.
 Photo-masher takes two photos and make composites of those photos.

 # Mash your Photos: